 The trial team found that there was a significant benefit in adding carbogen and nicotinamide to radiotherapy treatment for people with locally advanced bladder cancer.

-Of the 333 people this trial recruited, 327 went on to have treatment
+A total of 333 people joined this trial, and 327 went on to have treatment:

 - 163 had radiotherapy only

 - 164 had radiotherapy with carbogen and nicotinamide

 When the researchers compared the average time people lived, they found it was: